 - Enter a name for the peering connection.

-- Choose the YugabyteDB Managed VPC you are peering.
-Only VPCs that use AWS are listed.
+- Choose the YugabyteDB Managed VPC.
+Only VPCs that use GCP are listed.

-- Enter the AWS account ID, and the application VPC ID, region, and CIDR address.
+- Enter the GCP Project ID, application VPC network name, and, optionally, VPC CIDR address.

 - Click Initiate Peering.

 The peering connection is created with a status of Pending.

 Complete the peering in GCP